Travel guide

 Install an eSIM on Android

-Depending on your manufacturer, look here:
+Depending on your manufacturer, search here:

 • Google Pixel: Settings > Network & internet > SIMs > Download a SIM.